felt/tippecanoe/README.md

  * `-ag` or `--calculate-feature-density`: Add a new attribute, `tippecanoe_feature_density`, to each feature, to record how densely features are spaced in that area of the tile.
 You can use this attribute in the style to produce a glowing effect where points are densely packed.
 It can range from 0 in the sparsest areas to 255 in the densest.
  * `-ai` or `--generate-ids`: Add an `id` (a feature ID, not an attribute named `id`) to each feature that does not already have one.
 There is currently no guarantee that the `id` added will be stable between runs or that it will not conflict with manually-assigned feature IDs.
 Future versions of Tippecanoe may change the mechanism for allocating IDs.
+ * `-aX` or `--calculate-feature-index`: Add a `tippecanoe:index` field to each feature, giving its index in the quadkey or hilbert sequence.

 ### Trying to correct bad source geometry